Foppp/frontend-project-lvl3/README.md

 ### Hexlet tests and linter status:
 [![Actions Status](https://github.com/Foppp/frontend-project-lvl3/workflows/hexlet-check/badge.svg)](https://github.com/Foppp/frontend-project-lvl3/actions)

-## "RSS aggregator" - is a service that allows you to monitor and view several RSS feeds in a comfortable format.
+## "RSS aggregator" - Service for aggregating RSS feeds, allows you to add an unlimited number of RSS feeds.
+Service is updates them and adds new entries.
+The architecture of the application is based on the MVC design pattern.
+The main goal is to learn how to work with the DOM API, validate data in forms, make asynchronous HTTP requests, and handle errors.
+The whole project is done on promises.

 * Designing an architecture according to the MVC pattern
 * Work with DOM API (selectors, events and HTML generation)